pmoitaly/BindAPI/README.md

 # BindAPI
 BindAPI is a small framework for Delphi to bind virtually any property or field among classes without few code lines: just decorate your class with some attributes and run your app.
 You can use BindAPI with any library.
+See the [Quick Guide](.\Doc\BindApiGuide.md) for more detailed information.

 Current version is [0.9.0.0 Alpha](#LastVersion).
 Some improvements will be released in next weeks to obtain a more complete framework.

 ---